preethamvishy/twitter-automation/README.md

 # Usage

-Add your keys and tokens:
-var T = new Twit({
+Add your keys and tokens in place of '...': var T = new Twit({
   consumer_key:         '...',
   consumer_secret:      '...',